hanzoai/store/CONTRIBUTING.md

-# Contributing to Hanzo Store
+# Contributing to Hanzo AI Store

-Thank you for your interest in contributing to Hanzo Store!
-This document provides guidelines and instructions for adding your MCP server to the store.
+Thank you for your interest in contributing to Hanzo AI Store!
+This document provides guidelines and instructions for adding your MCP server or AI agent tool to the store.

 ## Quick Start